 Aldea Blanca: see Buzanada.

-Amarilla Golf: Ten years ago or so I wouldn’t have considered this area as desirable.
+Amarilla Golf: Fifteen or so years ago I wouldn’t have considered this area as desirable.
 There were ongoing problems with legality, and at one point there was just one complex there that was actually legal.
 The golf course was pretty unattractive and the only way into the area was through the back end of the Las Chafiras industrial estate.
 Over the last decade, however, this area has been transformed, with many new and legal complexes, a new access road through the Golf del Sur, a new and beautiful marina, and the golf course is green and lush.
 In my opinion, this is in general terms one of a handful of real success stories in south Tenerife in recent years.